One of the hot topics in food and nutrition circles is fermented foods – from yoghurt and sauerkraut to kefir and kombucha.

 In the initial fermentation, yeast turns sugars in fruit into alcohol – think wine or cider.
 Then, acetobacter start fermenting the alcohol into acetic acid.
-The vinegar is “complete” when all the alcohol is consumed, and at this point manufacturers usually pasteurise and filter the vinegar to kill and remove the bacteria and prevent them breaking down the acetic acid into carbon dioxide and water.
+The vinegar is "complete" when all the alcohol is consumed.
+At this point manufacturers usually pasteurise and filter the vinegar, to kill and remove the bacteria and prevent them breaking down the acetic acid into carbon dioxide and water.
 However, unpasteurised and unfiltered raw vinegar still contains the bacteria.

 Beer and wine have been made for thousands of years, fermenting sugar into alcohol and carbon dioxide.

-Naturally occurring yeast on fruit skin ferments crushed grapes and other fruit in winemaking, though in modern-day winemaking yeasts are added to provide a consistent result.
-The yeast is filtered out of wine
+In winemaking, naturally occurring yeast on fruit skin ferments the crushed grapes.
+In modern-day winemaking though, yeasts are added to provide a consistent result.
+The yeast is then filtered out of the wine.

 In beer brewing, yeast is added to a starch source from grains, such as malted barley or wheat, water and hops for flavouring.
 While most commercial beer is pasteurised or filtered before bottling, some commercial beer and homebrew may still contain live yeast.